 We elected ASC 606's practical expedient to expense sales commissions as incurred when the amortization period of the related asset is one year or less.
-These costs are recorded as sales and marketing expense and included on the condensed consolidated balance sheet as accrued expenses until paid.
+These costs are recorded as sales and marketing expense and included on the unaudited Condensed Consolidated Balance Sheet as accrued expenses until paid.